Tripsy/rcms/packages/tripsy/stub-chain/README.md

 # Managing

-- The file name and also the class name are determined by the stub file name (ex: my-model-action.stub => MyModelAction.php)
+- The generated file name and also the class name are determined by the stub file name (ex: my-model-action.stub => MyModelAction.php OR my-model-action.nested.stub => MyModelAction.php)
+- `model` from stub name is a special placeholder which will be replaced with the the argument value when building the class name
+- Stub files are allowed to have extension (eg: my-model-action.custom.stub OR my-model-action.custom.project.stub), which will allow more specific customization for special classes
-- The stubs which contain parent related placeholders should be named as model-controller.nested.stub
+- The stubs which contain parent related placeholders should contain the extension `nested` (eg: model-controller.nested.stub OR model-controller.nested.custom.stub)
-- The command works with the premise that if you want to create a file ProjectPermission you will set model argument as `Permission` and the parentModel argument as `Project` and the stub file is `model.stub`

 - The destination folder is determined based on the `namespace` defined in the stub file.